 • Whether the deceased was in receipt of a State Pension or any other benefits.

-The Registrar will issue a Death Certificate and a “Certificate for Burial or Cremation” – this is a green form that the Funeral Director requires in order to proceed with the funeral arrangements.
-The Registrar can also provide certified copies of the death certificate for a small fee, so it is advisable to take some form of payment with you.
+The Registrar will issue a Death Certificate to you at your appointment (which you must attend in person), and will send a “Certificate for Burial or Cremation” commonly known as the “green form” directly to the Funeral Director by email.
+Occasionally, they may give the green form to you to pass to the Funeral Director.
+This form is required in order to proceed with the funeral arrangements.
+The Registrar can also provide certified copies of the death certificate, so you will need a debit or credit card to make payment for these.
 Copies of the death certificate may need to be given to banks etc. in order to close accounts.